RaneemQaddoura/NPIR/README.md

 That command above will install  `sklearn`, `NumPy`, `SciPy`, and `treelib` for you.

-- If you are installing EvoloPy Toolbox onto Windows, please Install Anaconda from here https://www.continuum.io/downloads, which is the leading open data science platform powered by Python.
+- If you are installing NPIR algorithm onto Windows, please Install Anaconda from here https://www.continuum.io/downloads, which is the leading open data science platform powered by Python.

 ## Get the source